-Student Name: In signing below, I verify that I have received and reviewed the Student Handbook have no questions at this time.
-Should any questions arise, I will contact my Advisor Signatures: Student: Date: Parent/Guardian: Date: The Victor School provides all students with equal access to servion benefits regardless of race, color, sex, gender identity, religion orientation, disability or homelessness. , national origin, sexual The electronic version of the Student Handbook as available on the version and will contain any updates and amend Please access our student handbook on our website at well as the version of the Student Handbook as available on the version and will contain any updates and amend the version of the Student Handbook as available on the version and will contain any updates and amend the version of the Student Handbook as available on the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and the versio ndments.
-Please return this page, signed, to the school, attention Marisa Thanks in advancel DiMeo, no later than 7/5/2023.
+Student Name:

+In signing below, I verify that I have received and reviewed the Student Handbook for the 2024-2025 school year and have no questions at this time.
+Should any questions arise, I will contact my Advisory Team

+Student Signature:

+Date:

+The Victor School provides all students with equal access to services, facilities, activities and benefits regardless of race, color, sex, gender identity, religion, national origin, sexual orientation, disability or homelessness.

+The electronic version of the Student Handbook as available on the website is the most current version and will contain any updates and amendments.
+Please access our student handbook on our website at www.jri.org/victor

+Please return this page, signed, to the school, attention Marisa DiMeo, no later than 7/5/2024.
+Thanks in advance!